Advice for undergraduate students

 Q8.
 How does the economics concentration work?

-I wish I knew!
+We wish we knew!
 The place to start is your advisor.
 If that doesn't work to your satisfaction, my recommendation would be to speak to Professors Wachtel and Foudy.

 (c) NYU Stern School of Business | Address comments to Dave Backus.